chaos-polymtl/lethe/doc/source/examples/multiphysics/rayleigh-taylor-instability/rayleigh-taylor-instability.rst

     :width: 400

-The following figure shows the mass of fluid 1 throughout the simulation.
+The following figure shows the mass of fluid 1 throughout the simulation with a constant interface sharpening.

 .. image:: images/mass_of_fluid1.png